bgopikrishna/content/blog/error-boundaries-in-react.md

 If you look at the code written, we have an `App` component and a `HeroDetails` component.

-App component renders the list of superheroes.
+`App` component renders the list of superheroes.
 Whereas `HeroDetails` renders the powers of a selected superhero.

 To keep things simple, we are storing the hero's data in a variable called `HEROES`.
-But in a real-world scenario, this data might be coming from an API or other external sources.
+But in a real-world application, this data might be coming from an API or other external sources.

-Now if you observe, when selecting `Bambasto` the page is getting crashed and going blank.
-If you look at the code,  `Bambasto` the powers are `null` (check `HEROES` variable).
+Now if you observe, when selecting `Bambasto` the application is getting crashed and going blank.
+If you look at the code, For  `Bambasto` the powers are `null` (check `HEROES` variable).
 We did that intentionally to simulate the error.

-Now let’s wrap it in with an error boundary.

 Create a file with the name `ErrorBoundary.js`

-Copy the following contents and paste them there.
+Please copy the following contents and paste them there.

 ```javascript
 import { Component } from "react";